galactic-forensics/iniabu/docs/intro.rst

   >>> from iniabu import inimf  # mass fraction

+.. note:: While the current default database is Lodders et al. (2009) we will not consider loading a different default database a breaking change.
+  If you want to always load Lodders et al. (2009), use the specific import below.

 In case multiple databases
 are required at the same time, e.g., :code:`db1` using Lodders et al. (2009)